rberger997/beautiful-jekyll/_posts/2018-07-30-cfb-project.md

 ### Wins
 Since football is above all a win/loss business, it seemed like a natural choice to use wins per year as the metric for team success.
 This doesn't take into account strength of schedule differences between teams or Power 5 conferences vs. Group of 5 conferences but should be sufficient for a first look.
-I gathered the win/loss data for each team from 2008 to 2017 by writing a [script](https://github.com/rberger997/rberger997.github.io/blob/master/posts-source-files/2018-07-30-cfb-project/web_scrape_sp_data.R) to scrape the data from [football outsiders](https://www.footballoutsiders.com/stats/ncaa).
+I gathered the win/loss results for each team from 2008 to 2017 by [scraping](https://github.com/rberger997/rberger997.github.io/blob/master/posts-source-files/2018-07-30-cfb-project/web_scrape_sp_data.R) the data from [football outsiders](https://www.footballoutsiders.com/stats/ncaa).
 The distribution of annual win totals is as follows:

 ![center](https://rberger997.github.io/img/2018-07-30-cfb-project/Wins_histogram-1.png)